sathish316/anyscp/README.markdown

 ### TODO

 1. Encrypt password
-1. FileTransfer: API for sync file transfer (stored in Redis)
+1. FileTransfer: API for sync file transfer
 1. Mount Rack app for Resque webview
 1. View all file transfers
 1. API to SSH and execute remote jobs
-1. Post transfer hook to invoke above API
+1. Post transfer hook to invoke remote jobs

 ### TESTED

+1. Linux to Linux file transfer

 ### TODO - TEST

-1. Linux to Linux file transfer
 1. Windows SSH/SCP setup
 2. Windows to Any file transfer
 3. Any to Windows file transfer